derProgrammierer869/derProgrammierer869/README.md

 - 👋 Hi, I’m @derProgrammierer869 (German for 'the programmer')
 - 👀 I’m interested in coding, cars, and tech in general.
-- 🌱 I’m currently learning software engineering as a whole.
+- 🌱 Software engineer based in Virginia.
 - 📫 How to reach me -> nicholascrosbie16@gmail.com

 <!---